Blood Clots & Pregnancy: Risk, Prevention & Cord Blood Banking

 - Living a sedentary lifestyle

-How Do I Know if I Have Blood Clots?
+How Do I Know if I Have Blood Clotting During Pregnancy?

 The symptoms of Deep Vein Thrombosis and Pulmonary Embolism are different.

-The symptoms for pulmonary embolism are difficulty breathing, chest pain or constriction, irregular heartbeat, frequent coughing accompanied by blood, feeling seriously unwell, and collapsing.
+The symptoms of pulmonary embolism are difficulty breathing, chest pain or constriction, irregular heartbeat, frequent coughing accompanied by blood, feeling seriously unwell, and collapsing.